 • On hold

 • The order can be placed on hold at any time.
-(Use it for any reason, e.g., you are out of raw material, order is pending processing etc.)
+(Use it for any reason, e.g., you are out of raw material, the order is pending processing, etc.)

 • Free for manufacturing

-• Customer's models have been adjusted, edited and ready for production.
+• The customer's models have been adjusted, and are ready for production.
 The order doesn't need any further changes.

 • Manufacturing